jjfiv/GuessingGame/README.md

 ### (recommended) Disable insertion triggers except 'Enter'

 Recent versions of Eclipse autocomplete when you press the space bar, which sometimes means replacing something you've typed with something else!
-It's very frustrating. , you can find the ``Java > Editor > Content Assist`` (as shown "fixed" in the image below) and turn this off!
+It's very frustrating.
+You can find this setting ``Java > Editor > Content Assist`` (as shown ***"broken"*** in the image below) and check the box for easier to use autocomplete!

 ![Content Assist Menu](FixEclipseCompletion.png)